Bra Fitting, Mayfair

 Let's go girls, she says.
 Well, yes.
 Indeed.

-These poems are from Rosalind's award-winning pamphlet, Black Mascara (Waterproof), published by The Poetry Business in February 2021.
+This poem is from Rosalind's award-winning pamphlet, Black Mascara (Waterproof), published by The Poetry Business in February 2021.
 You can find it here.